A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 - Understand that there will be problems and changes along the way plan for them.

-- Identify key concepts and how those will be taught.
+- Identify key concepts and how they will be taught.

 - Active learning, not passive, should always be stressed.